sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 - Edge Microvisor Toolkit as the edge OS with and without real time support.
 - Built-in support for Intel® platform features, Ethernet and GPU support.
 - Immutable OS with support for atomic (A/B) updates with Open Edge Platform.
-- Secure the edge platform with an opt-in security model with support for Secure Boot, Full Disc Encryption, dm-verity with TPM 2.0 support.
+- Secure the edge platform with an opt-in security model supporting Secure Boot, Full Disc Encryption, dm-verity with TPM 2.0.
 - Can be deployed with Edge Orchestrator or as a standalone OS.

 Developers Highlights